younata/coz-e/src/build_log/chapter_5.md

 - 2022-11-05 - Epoxied the 105" spruce strips together and clamped them to the jigs.
 - 2022-11-06 - Shaped doublers & stiffeners.
 Installed them into place.
 Upper longerons nearly complete!
 - 2022-11-08 - Unclamped upper longerons.
 Removed screws from stiffener.
 Upper longerons complete!
 Shaped to both fuselage side forms to the correct shape, finishing them!
+- 2022-11-09 through 2022-11-13 - Constructed jig box for fuselage sides, nailed fuselage forms to the jig box, and cut and joined foam for the fuselage sides.